garrandall/popular-music-data/tracks/bartender-t-pain-akon.md

 Shawty what is your name?

-Ooh she made us drinks, to drink
+Oh she made us drinks, to drink
 We drunk 'em, got drunk
 And then I think she thinks I'm cool
 She gave me a wink, I winked back